w3c/secure-payment-confirmation/scope.md

 SPC, any origin can authenticate the user using another Relying Party's credentials, provided that the authentication takes place within a known payment context.
-At the current time, Payment Request API establishes the payment context.
+At the current time, Payment Request API establishes the payment context (but see [issue 56](https://github.com/w3c/secure-payment-confirmation/issues/56)).
 In addition, enabling payment service providers or others to authenticate the user can reduce the need to embed code provided by a Relying Party in a Web page, reducing security risks.